Data Governance Act

 Norway

-Government Proposal announced 26 June 2024.
+Government Proposal implementing the regulation was announced 26 June 2024, and public consultation initiated on 19 September 2024.
 Two new laws are proposed.
 A new Data Sharing Act will implement the Open Data Directive, while a new Norwegian Data Governance Act will implement the eponymous EU directive.
-A consultation round concerning the proposed legislation is currently being held, with the deadline for comments on the consultation paper set to 9 December 2024.
+A consultation round concerning the proposed legislation has been held, with the deadline for comments on the consultation paper set to 9 December 2024.

 Scope